embo-press/matchpub/README.md

 To scan only preprints, set `preprint_inclusion` to `PreprintInclusion.ONLY_PREPRINT`.

-To avoid the inclusion of citation data, set `include_citations` to `False` or invoke the src.scan with the `--no_citations` option.
+To avoid the inclusion of citation data, set `include_citations` to `False` or invoke `src.scan` with the `--no_citations` option.

-The path to a customized description of the format of the input file can be specified with `input_description_file`.
+A customizable description of the format of the input file can be specified with `input_description_file`.

-The input description file is expected to be a Python dictionary.
-The default description and its documentation is provided in `src/description.py`.
+Descriptions of input files and their documentation are provided in `src/description.py`.

 ## Reports